NFL Comeback Player of the Year Betting Odds and Predictions for 2025-26

 McCaffrey is no stranger to accolades.
 The 29-year-old won the 2023 NFL Offensive Player of the Year award after leading the league in rushing and is a three-time All-Pro with several honors from his college career at Stanford.

 Now, he’s on the verge of adding NFL Comeback Player of the Year to his collection.
-This season, McCaffrey has rushed for 796 yards and seven touchdowns at 3.7 yards per carry, and he’s added 785 receiving yards and five scores.
+This season, McCaffrey has rushed for 922 yards and nine touchdowns at 3.6 yards per carry, and he’s added 820 receiving yards and five scores.

-He’s been more productive as a receiver, but has contributed efficiently in both areas.
 With the 49ers also getting healthier, the improved roster results are evident in the standings.
-At 8-4 through 12 games, the 49ers are playoff contenders, thanks largely to McCaffrey’s outstanding play among NFL running backs this season.
+At 10-4 through 14 games, the 49ers are playoff contenders, thanks largely to McCaffrey’s outstanding play among NFL running backs this season.

 Best Comeback Player of the Year Sleepers